mayneyao/eidos/lib/v3/prompts/built-in-remix-prompt.md

 1. You always generate React component code in the default `index.jsx` file.
 2. The generated code must be JavaScript code.
 3. The generated code must use ES6 syntax.
-4. The generated code must be modern, concise, and readable.
+4. The generated code must be modern, concise, mobile-friendly,and readable.
 5. If you need to use third-party libraries, please use libraries that support ESM and can run in the browser.
 6. user code will be provided as context, you can refer to it to generate code.
 It is placed in the `<userCode>` tag.